zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

             cur[c - a] -= 1
 ```

-Now we can compare `cur` against a list of zeros.
-The next tweak is to know how many zeros `cur` already have so we can eliminate the list of zeros.
+Now the `[0]*26` part can be replaced by a counter that tracks number of zeros in `cur`.
+We can implement a zeros' tracker by incrementing a zero's counter by checking a letter counter value before updating it.

 ```python
 class Solution: